joey711/phyloseq-demo/phyloseq-demo.md

 Some alternative packages for multiple inference correction: [the qvalue package](http://www.bioconductor.org/packages/release/bioc/html/qvalue.html), [the multcomp package](http://cran.r-project.org/web/packages/multcomp/index.html)

-#  Getting phyloseq data into other R tools
+#  Getting phyloseq Data into Other R Tools

-A big concern for many users is how they can easily get phyloseq-formatted data into other R tools.
+A common question from many users related to how they can easily get phyloseq-formatted data into other R tools.
 The following examples are meant to illustrate doing that with some commonly-requested tasks.

 ##  Porting Data to [vegan](http://cran.r-project.org/web/packages/vegan//index.html) Functions